dustinpfister/blog_posts/_posts/threejs-examples-camera-kit.md

 layout: post
 categories: three.js
 id: 999
-updated: 2022-08-05 09:08:00
+updated: 2022-08-05 09:17:16
-version: 1.1
+version: 1.2
 ---

-This week I started a new [threejs project example](/2021/02/19/threejs-examples/) that I am calling camera kit, that aims to be my module for parking all kinds of methods that has to do with updaing the position and target location of a [camera such as a persepective](/2018/04/07/threejs-camera-perspective/) camera.
-The idea for this project came to me when woking on [last weeks threejs example which was my aplerp module]() which is a project that has to do with cretaing values to use for the alpha argument of the [lerp method of the vector3 class](/2022/05/17/threejs-vector3-lerp/).
+This week I started a new [threejs project example](/2021/02/19/threejs-examples/) that I am calling camera kit, that aims to be my module for parking all kinds of methods that has to do with updaing the position and target location of a camera such as a [persepective camera](https://threejs.org/docs/#api/en/cameras/PerspectiveCamera).
+The idea for this project came to me when woking on last weeks threejs example which was my aplerp module which is a project that has to do with cretaing values to use for the alpha argument of the [lerp method of the vector3 class]().

 The aplerp module has to do with moving a point in space from one point to another in a way that is not so linear, that is not a fixed delta for each frame when upading a vector.
 So for this project I will be building on top of the aplerp module to create another module that is centered around tasks that have to do with updating a camera.

 <!-- more -->